 How is my horse integrated into the herd?

 All new horses are put into a 4 acre dry lot with a shelter, access to water and unlimited grass hay.
-For some horses, the 4 acres is too overwhelming so we have the option of placing them in a stall with stall buddies on each side and turning out to pasture daily until they get comfortable.
+For some horses, the 4 acres is too overwhelming so we have the option of keeping them in a stall with stall buddies on each side and turning out to pasture daily until they get comfortable.
 While in pasture the new horse will be next to the herd but separated by fencing.
 The next step will be adding an easy going, “been there, done that” horse to the pasture with your horse and eventually another well-mannered horse will be added.
 The integration process varies per horse.
 If your horse comes during the pasture season, it will be in the dry lot for roughly 2-3 weeks as he/she transitions to the pasture.